kaminiwalunj/mslearn-fabric/Instructions/Labs/overviewpage.md

 ## Overall Estimated Duration: 4 Hours

 ## Overview
-This hands-on lab experience involves building and administering a scalable, flexible data storage with Microsoft Fabric's Lakehouse.
-Participants will learn how to combine data lake and data warehouse capabilities to optimize big data processing and analysis.
-The technical specs include Power BI for data visualization, Power Query for visual data transformation queries, and OneLake for scalable storage using Azure Data Lake Store Gen2.
-Furthermore, Apache Spark will serve as the compute engine for big data processing, SQL for relational data analysis, and Delta Lake for integrating transactions into Apache Spark and big data workloads.
+This lab provides hands-on exercises in using Microsoft Fabric Lakehouse and Data Warehouse.
+Participants will set up a Microsoft Fabric workspace, configure a Lakehouse, ingest data, convert files into tables, and perform data analysis using SQL queries and Power Query.
+You will also create a Data Warehouse, define a data model, query tables, and create views.
+These exercises will enhance your skills in data management, analysis, and reporting using Power BI for visualization.

 ## Objective